vpattar/entity_rest_apis_example/README.md

-## hp_assignment
+## entity_rest_apis_example
-This is a sample assignment that provides APIs for CRUD operations on table.
+This is a sample  that provides APIs for CRUD operations on table.

 ## To Be Done:
 * ### Remodel POST, PUT calls to reuse the assets data structure used for GET.